ivaeisaenen/harkkakirja/README.md

 User can create account and make training notes for example gym training.

-Training log can be pricate or public.
+Training log can be private or public.
+Public is visible for other user.

-# Välipalautus 3
+# Lopullinen palautus

 ## DONE

 1. Now you can make new user accounts and log in

 2. Add trainings and view trainings